jsutter909/TcpOverUdp/README.md

 # Pitfals

-A current pitfal of my implementation is that its hard for my window to grow quickly, and if the throughput shrinks rapidly, the algorithm may overcompensate on the backoff and take a very long time(10k+) packets to catch back up.
+A current pitfal of my implementation is that its hard for my window to grow quickly.
+Also, if the throughput shrinks rapidly, the algorithm may overcompensate on the backoff and take a very long time(10k+) packets to catch back up.
 That being said, none of the tests address this circumstance.